Assistant Clinical Investigator

 - Warner BM, Baer A, Lipson E, Allen C, Hinrichs C, Rajan A, Pelayo E, Beach M, Gulley J, Madan R, Feliciano J, Grisius M, Long L, Powers A, Kleiner D, Cappelli L, Alevizos I. Sicca syndrome associated with immune checkpoint inhibitor therapy.
 Oncologist.
 2019 Sep;24(9):1259-1269.

-- Palmer RJ, Kokaris AS, Gardner P, Pelayo E, Warner BM, Paster BJ, Alevizos I. Analysis of oral bacterial community composition: the HOMINGS method complements and extends information obtained by QIIME.
+- Palmer RJ, Kokaris AS, Gardner P, Pelayo E, Warner BM, Paster BJ, Alevizos I. Analysis of oral bacterial communities: comparison of HOMI NGS with a tree-based approach implemented in QIIME.
 J Oral Microbio.
 2019 Apr 1;11(1):1586413.

 - Michael DG, Pranzitelli T, Warner BM, Yin H, Chiorini J. Integrated epigenetic mapping of human and mouse salivary gene regulation.
 J Dent Res.
 2018 Nov 4:22034518806518.
 [Epub ahead of print]

 - Oghumu S, Casto BC, Ahn-Jarvis J, Weghorst LC, Maloney J, Geuy P, Horvath KZ, Bollinger CE, Warner BM, Summersgill KF, Weghorst CM, Knobloch TJ.
 Inhibition of Pro-inflammatory and Anti-apoptotic Biomarkers during Experimental Oral Cancer Chemoprevention by Dietary Black Raspberries.
 Front Immunol.
 2017 Oct 23;8:1325.